Get to know our Board of Directors

 Mandy Summerson, a Professional member of the Aging Life Care Association, is currently a Professional Care Manager at Senior Care Management Associates in Durham, North Carolina.
 She is the former Director of Client Relations with Right at Home and former Executive Director of Carolina Village in Chapel Hill.
 Mandy's life experiences including caring for her father with dementia, led her to obtain her Masters in Gerontology.
 Prior to becoming involved in the Village Movement, she was program manager at the Durham-Chapel Hill Jewish Federation and worked as the Business Manager of the Lerner Jewish Community Day School.

-Peggy Simpson is founding member and former board president of Dupont Circle Village, where she helped create programs to connect Villagers socially and equip them with key medical and legal information before they need to use it.
-She worked more than 40 years as a reporter, including 15 years for the AP in Texas and covering Congress.
-She has tracked the dramatic evolution of "women's place," creating beats for the AP and national magazines.
-For a decade, she freelanced for a dozen business publications.
+Peggy Simpson is a founder and former president of Dupont Circle Village where she helped create a vibrant community to engage villagers and equip them with key medical and legal information – before they need to use it.
+She spent 50 years as an editor and reporter, including 15 years at the Associated Press in

 Peter Fitzgerald is the Executive Vice President for Policy and Strategy at the National PACE Association.
 In this position, Peter guides the association’s policy and advocacy efforts, at the federal and state level, to support its strategic priorities.
 Prior to NPA, Peter served as the SVP for Integrated Care Strategies at Volunteers of America, where he was responsible for the planning and development of new PACE programs nationally.
 Peter has a Master of Science in Health Care Planning and Finance from the London School of Economics and the London School of Hygiene and Tropical Medicine.
 He earned his Bachelor’s degree in Public Policy from the College of William and Mary.